MicrosoftDocs/sql-docs/azure-sql/includes/sql-vm-iaas-extension-permissions.md

 ---

 > [!NOTE]
-> In October 2022, the least privileged permissions model was introduced for the SQL Server IaaS agent extension.
+> October 2022 introduced the least privileged model for the SQL Server IaaS Agent extension.
+SQL Server VMs deployed via the Azure marketplace after this date have the least privileged model enabled by default.
 To learn more, review [SQL IaaS extension permissions](../virtual-machines/windows/sql-server-iaas-agent-extension-automate-management.md#permissions)